elastic/kibana/src/plugins/data/public/public.api.md

     toDsl(aggConfigs?: IAggConfigs): any;
     // (undocumented)
     toExpressionAst(): ExpressionAstExpression | undefined;
-    // Warning: (ae-incompatible-release-tags) The symbol "toJSON" is marked as @public, but its signature references "AggConfigSerialized" which is marked as @internal
-    //
     // @deprecated (undocumented)
     toJSON(): AggConfigSerialized;
     // Warning: (ae-forgotten-export) The symbol "SerializableState" needs to be exported by the entry point index.d.ts